-Music is an integral part of school life and children are taught to make and appreciate music using our wide variety of instruments.
-Music is taught as a discrete subject and is supported across the curriculum and through singing in our daily worship.
-Children have the opportunity to learn an instrument with a peripatetic teacher, though a charge is made for tuition.
+Music is an integral part of school life and children are taught to make and appreciate music.
+Our music studio is equipped with a wide variety of percussion instruments.
+Opportunities exist to learn an instrument with a peripatetic teacher, though a charge is made for tuition.
 There is an annual concert which showcases the variety of instruments being taught in school and there are many opportunities for pupils to engage in extra-curricular activities, both during the school day and in the wider community.